 • Wisconsin

-Additionally, Alaska allows couples to opt into community property status through a formal agreement.
+Alaska is worth a special mention here.
+It allows couples to voluntarily opt into community property status through a formal written agreement, even though it is not a default community property state.

 • Equal Ownership: Assets and income acquired during the marriage are considered equally owned by both spouses, regardless of who earned the income or whose name is on the title.